clearwest/coding-standards/docs/javascript/js-coding-standards.md

 ```

 ### Globals

-In the past, WordPress core made heavier use of global variables.
-Since core JavaScript files are sometimes used within plugins, existing globals should not be removed.

 All globals used within a file should be documented at the top of that file.
 Multiple globals can be comma-separated.